-From 1 June 2011, any acquisition, merger or amalgamation, where the parties or their groups cross the jurisdictional thresholds (based on assets or turnover) specified in the Competition Act, must be pre-notified to the CCI.
-These transactions - referred to as "combinations" - are subject to Sections 5 and 6 of the Competition Act, which prohibit a combination, which causes or is likely to cause an AAEC in the relevant market in India and treat it as void.
+in India and consider it as void.
 The merger control regime in India is mandatory and suspensory, and transactions subject to review by the CCI cannot be concluded until: (i) merger clearance in India has been obtained; or (ii) a review period of 210 calendar days, from the date of notification of the combination (taking account of various "stops to the clock"), has passed, whichever is earlier.
 The CCI in its orders has made it clear that even global transactions with an Indian element qualifying as a combination cannot be concluded without obtaining clearance from the CCI.

-Q10.
+Q11.
 What are the transactions that require notification to the CCI?